PeytonCast/ResuMade/README.md

 >*"A resume is an important tool for your job search as it offers a page or two where you can display your relevant skills and qualities for a job.
 Resumes help employers make hiring decisions and help you get your first interview.
 That's why it matters how you structure your resume and what information you decide to include."* - Indeed.com

 __Disclaimer:__ Our template is specifically made for those seeking employment or advancement in the coding/web development industry.
 Certain questions within this form would not be applicable to other industries.
-This website focuses on the resume formatting and content only, and does not guarantee job placement or interview scheduling with any company.
+This website focuses on the resume formatting and content only and does not guarantee job placement or interview scheduling with any company.
 We hope this helps you!

 ### Motivation